New Jersey is one of the most beautiful states with many stunning parks and breathtaking beaches to enjoy.

-It was built with the intention of housing hundreds of patients, but eventually it managed to pack in over 7,500 patients.
+It was built with the intention of housing hundreds of patients, but eventually, it managed to pack in over 7,500 patients.

-One of those patients was famous songwriter Woody Guthrie who was admitted for treatment of Huntington’s disease in the 1950s.
+One of those patients was the famous songwriter Woody Guthrie who was admitted for treatment of Huntington’s disease in the 1950s.

 6. The Pine Barrens, South Jersey

-The Pine Barrens is a huge stretch of wilderness which spans seven counties in South Jersey.
+The Pine Barrens is a huge stretch of wilderness that spans seven counties in South Jersey.
 It is well known for being one of the most beautiful places in the state, but it also has a darker side and is one of the most haunted places in New Jersey.

-There is a very real threat here of forest fires, since recent reports have shown that a substantial forest fire in Pine Barrens would likely lead to one of the biggest forest fires in history.
+There is a very real threat here of forest fires since recent reports have shown that a substantial forest fire in Pine Barrens would likely lead to one of the biggest forest fires in history.

 However, aside from that Pine Barrens is also said to be the stomping ground of the famous Jersey Devil.

 With a name like Shades of Death Road, you should already have at least some small inkling of what you should expect from this spooky spot.
 The name alone is enough to prompt uneasiness among travelers!